Learning communities (LCs) are considered a high impact practice for teaching and learning in higher education (Kuh et al., 2010).

-Support or scaffold the contributions or interactions you want to foster in the LC.
+Support the contributions or interactions you want to foster in the LC.

-Simply forming smaller groups does not mean that the students will form the kind of relationships or collaborate in productive ways.
-You may want to give them structured classwork or instructions for how to contribute to or lead group discussions.
+Simply forming smaller groups does not mean that the students will form the kind of relationships that make a community or that they will collaborate in productive ways.
+You may want to support these competencies by providing structured classwork or instructions for how to contribute to or lead group discussions.
 Some ideas for supporting or scaffolding LC tasks include:

 - Staff or student tutors who can be approached for questions or support

 - Clearly communicated learning objectives and expectations in the LCs.
-These may include detailed syllabi, instructions, and rubrics (if graded work will be produced in the LCs)
+These may include detailed syllabi, instructions, and rubrics (if graded work will be produced in the LCs, keep reading!)

 Especially if group work will be assessed, you may want to support students and scaffold the LC work in the following ways:

 - Assign an easier or ungraded task early in the semester to test out the group work before a larger project or more challenging tasks.